a7medhosny/e-commerce-system/README.md

 This project is a simple object-oriented e-commerce system built in Java, designed as part of the Fawry Full Stack Internship Challenge.

-It simulates a shopping experience with products, a shopping cart, and a checkout process.
-It demonstrates proper use of object-oriented principles, error handling, inheritance, interfaces, and clean code architecture.
+It simulates a shopping experience with different product types, a shopping cart, and a checkout process.
+It demonstrates proper use of object-oriented principles, error handling, interfaces, and clean architecture, using only two generic product classes.

 ---

 ## 📌 Features

+- Two generic product types:
-- Define multiple types of products (e.g., Cheese, Scratch Cards, Biscuits).
+  - `PerishableShippableProduct`: products that expire and require shipping (e.g., Cheese, Biscuits).
-- Handle different product behaviors:
-  - Some products **expire**.
-  - Some require **shipping** (with weight).
+  - `SimpleProduct`: basic products that do not expire or require shipping (e.g., Scratch Cards).
 - Customers can:
-  - Add products to a cart (limited by available stock).
+  - Add products to their cart with specified quantity.
-  - Checkout with full receipt and shipping summary.
+  - Checkout to see a full receipt and shipping summary.
-- Handles shipping via a service class with an interface (`Shippable`).
+- Shipping handled through a dedicated `ShippingService` with `Shippable` interface.
-- Graceful error handling for:
+- Error handling for:
   - Expired products
-  - Out-of-stock items
+  - Insufficient stock
   - Empty cart
   - Insufficient customer balance